MozillaSecurity/laniakea/README.md

 set up and deployed.
 This includes parameters such as: machine size, OS parameters, configuration scripts, etc. An example template can be found in the laniaka/examples/azure/template.json.
 An example configuration script can be found at http://www.github.com/rforbes/azure-configs/deploy-domino.ps1

+When we create resources in Azure we start by creating a Resource Group.
+Azure uses the Resource Group to store all the resources that are created.
+This includes, the Virtual machine, any storage for the VM, network interfaces, and IP addresses.
+We use the -fuzzer flag to set the name of the Resource Group.
+The name cannot be longer than 12 characters.
+In order to delete a pool, we delete the Resource Group.

 We keep keys and other secrets in AWS using credstash.

 Add your AWS credentials to a custom profile inside your `~/.boto` configuration file.